 Venessa utilizes a multi-theoretical approach to therapy to meet the unique needs of her clients.
 She utilizes narrative, cognitive-behavioral, strength-based, empowerment, person-centered, and mindfulness-based therapies.

 Venessa Ramirez earned her degree in Human Services and Community Health at New Mexico State University.
 She furthered her education by obtaining a degree in Mass Communication and Media Studies from Arizona State University.
 She also has earned her Master of Social Work at Arizona State University.
-She is an Associate Clinical Social Worker in the State of California and works under the supervision of DeAndrea Knight, LCSW.

 During her downtime, she enjoys practicing mindfulness, meditation, and yoga.
 She also enjoys listening to different types of music, journaling, and writing.
 Venessa is actively involved in the animal rescue community and other civic volunteer opportunities.